Cryptosporidium: General characteristics

-Cryptosporidium causes cryptosporidiosis, an infection that may present as a diarrhoea, sometimes with a persistent cough in immunocompetent hosts.
-Other apicomplexan pathogens include the malaria parasite Plasmodium and the toxoplasmosis parasite Toxoplasma.
-Unlike Plasmodium, which transmits via a mosquito vector, Cryptosporidium does not use an insect vector, and is capable of completing its lifecycle within a single host, resulting in cyst stages that are excreted in feces or through inhalation of coughed on fomites and are capable of transmission to a new host.
+Cryptosporidium causes cryptosporidiosis, an infection that may present as a diarrhea, sometimes with a persistent cough in immunocompetent hosts.
+Other apicomplexan pathogens of humans include the malaria parasite Plasmodium and the toxoplasmosis parasite Toxoplasma.
+Unlike Plasmodium, which transmits via a mosquito disease vector, and Toxoplasma which needs a feline as definitive host, Cryptosporidium does not use a vector, and is capable of completing its lifecycle within a single host.
+It results in cyst stages that are excreted in feces or through inhalation of coughed on fomites and are capable of transmission to a new host.

-A number of Cryptosporidium species infect mammals.
+A number of species infect mammals.
 In humans, the main causes of disease are C. parvum and C. hominis (previously C. parvum genotype 1).
 C. canis, C. felis, C. meleagridis, and C. muris can also cause disease in humans.

-Cryptosporidiosis is typically an acute, short-term infection, can be recurrent through reinfection in immunocompetent hosts, and become severe or life-threatening in immunocompromised individuals.
+Cryptosporidiosis is typically an acute, short-term infection, but can recur through reinfection in immunocompetent hosts, or become severe or life-threatening in immunocompromised individuals.
 In humans, it remains in the lower intestine and may remain for up to five weeks.
-The parasite is transmitted by environmentally hardy cysts (oocysts) that, once ingested, exist in the small intestine and result in an infection of intestinal epithelial tissue.
-Transmission by ingestion or inhalation of coughed on fomites is a second, less likely route of infection.
+The parasite is transmitted by environmentally hardy cysts (oocysts) that, when ingested, remain in the small intestine and cause an infection of intestinal epithelial tissue.
+Transmission by ingestion or inhalation of coughed-on fomites is a second, less likely route of infection.

-The genome of Cryptosporidium parvum, sequenced in 2004, was found to be unusual amongst eukaryotes in that the mitochondria seem not to contain DNA.
-A closely related species, C. hominis, also has its genome sequence available.
+The genome of C. parvum, sequenced in 2004, was found to be unusual amongst eukaryotes in that the mitochondria seem not to contain DNA.
+A closely related species, C. hominis, has also had its genome sequenced.